School Exclusion Protocols

 Upon notification or identification of a confirmed case in the school, schools should prepare and provide information and records to the LHD to aid in the identification of potential close contacts, exposure sites, and mitigation recommendations.

-School personnel should inform the LHDs immediately about possible exposures within the school, including in transportation settings, classrooms, common areas and extracurricular activities.
+School personnel should inform the LHD immediately about possible exposures within the school, including in transportation settings, classrooms, common areas, and extracurricular activities.
 Schools should designate a person or persons for this role and have them available after hours.

-LHDs should collaborate with pre-K-12 school administration to obtain contact information of unvaccinated individuals who were in rooms, classes, meals, and extracurricular activities with the confirmed case.
+LHDs should collaborate with pre-K-12 school administration to support contract tracing efforts, when applicable, such as information of unvaccinated individuals who were in rooms, classes, meals, and extracurricular activities with the confirmed case.

 Schools Must Exclude Close Contacts

-Schools must exclude students or school personnel identified as close contacts consistent with flowchart #3 unless directed otherwise by the LHD.
+Schools must exclude students or school personnel identified as close contacts consistent with the Situation #3 flowchart.

 Schools should exclude students even if an isolation or quarantine order has not been issued or has expired.